jp1884/techvolution-vegas-baby/Techvolution_I_A_New_Identity/Techvolution-ANI.md

 Imagine that.

-One of those tinkering lights up in the night sky could either be utterly too far away to ever care about.
+One of those twinkling lights up in the night sky could either be utterly too far away to ever care about.
 Or they could kill almost everything on Earth and life has to return to the starting line.

 The game board is variable.
-It could be a super nova millions of lightyears away, a Moon within eyesight, or it could be the cold of night closing in on a lost traveler who thought he was enjoying a country ride.
+It could be a super nova trillions of kilometers away, a Moon within eyesight, or it could be the cold of night closing in on a lost traveler who thought he was enjoying a country ride.

 In an infinite Universe, the number of dimensions we need to comprehend is near infinite as well.
 Hence why our ability to perceive different dimensions is so crucial to our survival.

 But why can't we just take our time?
-Why is there such consequence to our choices.
+Why is there such consequence to our choices?
 The answer lies inside the natural laws of the universe.
 It's why all games come with clocks.

-## Chapter 4—Sandglass: The Ever Present Clock
+## Chapter 4—Sand Clock: The Ever Present Clock

 Ever wondered how the game board is made?
 I mean, volcanoes, stars, everything, how do tiny atoms come together into such unique objects?
-After all, it's not like nature has "make a volcano" button like in video games.
+After all, it's not like nature has a "make a volcano" button like in video games.
 Reality has no such shortcuts.
 Instead, each thing in the Universe is a byproduct of the natural laws, the rules of the game, interacting with each other.

 Let's see how with volcanoes.

-Gravity, pulls molten rock downward, while plate tectonics generates immense pressure and heat, and thermodynamics drives heat transfer and energy transformation the entire time.
+Gravity pulls denser rock down, pushing lighter molten rock up.
+Plate tectonics generates immense pressure and heat, and thermodynamics drives heat transfer and energy transformation the entire time.
 Mix them together, and molten rock from deep within the Earth's crust pushes up through weak points in the planet's surface to form volcanoes.

 Stars are of course bigger, but made with the same interaction of natural forces.
 Gravity concentrates huge hydrogen gas clouds into a ball.
 Once the density peaks hydrogen atoms fuse into helium through nuclear fusion, emitting massive amounts of electromagnetic radiation into space.
 The enormous energy released counteracts gravity and keeps the star from imploding on itself.